anna-klales/E1axL_2022/README.md

 The group wrote nothing or almost nothing. _Note: Individual students will receive a zero for a lab experiment if they miss the lab without an excused absence._

 ## Course Letter Grade
-Each student starts out the semester with 12 points.
-Labs that achieve a 4 or 5 grade will not reduce this number.
-Labs that receive a 3 will reduce the grade by 1 point.
-Labs that receive a 2 reduce the grade by 2 points.
-Labs that receive a 0 or 1 reduce the grade by 3 points.
-At the end of the term the course letter grade is determined by the following scheme:
+Each student begins the semester with 12 points.
+Points are deducted in the following way:
+- Labs that receive a score of 4 or 5 will not reduce this number.
+- Labs that receive a 3 will reduce the grade by 1 point.
+- Labs that receive a 2 reduce the grade by 2 points.
+- Labs that receive a 0 or 1 reduce the grade by 3 points.
+- Each missed pre-lab activity reduces the grade by 1 point.

+At the end of the term, the course letter grade is determined by the following scheme:
 A = 12 points, A– =11 points, B+ =10 points, B = 9 points, B– = 8 points, C+ = 7 points, C = 6 points, C– = 5 points, D+ = 4 points, D = 3 points, D– = 2 points, and F = 0 or 1 points.

 ## Missed Lab Sections, and Cancellations
-If you cannot attend your regular section due to illness or other emergency, then you will need to contact the course head—Allen Crockett—as soon as the conflict arises.
+If you cannot attend your regular section due to illness or other emergency, then you will need to contact the course head (Anna Klales) as soon as the conflict arises.
 You must have written (email) approval from the course head with a specific time and date for a make-up before attending a lab other than your assigned section. _All appeals to make-up a lab are at the discretion of the course head._

-If possible, your make-up will be scheduled during the same week as the missed lab at one of the two Thursday sections: Lab Section 4, Thursday 2-5 pm or Lab Section 5, Thursday 6-9 pm.
+If possible, your make-up will be scheduled during the same week as the missed lab at one of the other sections - see [Lab Section Schedules](#Lab-Section-Schedules).
 If a Thursday section is not feasible, then your make-up lab may need to be scheduled during the final week of class.

 Inclement weather or other extraordinary events may cause the Extension School to cancel your lab section, and we have reserved an additional lab date for each section just in case.
 See the lab schedules below.